 N did not return to school following the Covid-19 closures and will not re-join until year 1.
 While positive foundations were put into place to build secure relationships with home, I suspect that further nurture and encouragement will be needed to rebuild her confidence in taking language risks in a new environment and with new staff in September.

-If you would like more ideas for how to help children, who are learning English as a new language, off to the best start, you can join our course:
+If you would like more ideas for how to help children who are learning English as a new language in Early Years settings, you could join our online course: